Common Cake Faults: Identifying and Remedying the Problem

 - The eggs are added too soon before the fat and sugar have been creamed

-- The eggs are added in too large amounts.
+- The eggs are added in too large an amount at once.
 Eggs should always be added slowly and gradually.

 Cakes often have faults, but they can usually be avoided by taking basic precautions and ensuring recipes are balanced.